AliSoftware/alisoftware.github.io/_posts/2015-09-06-thinking-in-swift-1.md

 ## A direct translation into Swift

-Now imagine how any newbie Swifter would basically translate that code into Swift:
+Now imagine how any Swift new-comer would basically translate that code into Swift:

 ```swift
 class ListItem {